 Inspection and Adaptation

 Launching a successful e-commerce website is not a formulaic experience.
 There is no secret formula for getting everything right.
 There are too many factors that can influence the success of an e-commerce site.

-This is what Agile does extremely well – it provides the frame of mind and the mechanisms which help you inspect your work and adapt when needed.
-One of the tenets of the Agile Manifesto is Responding to change over following a plan.
+This is what Agile does exceptionally well – it provides the frame of mind and the mechanisms which help you inspect your work and adapt when needed.
+One of the Agile Manifesto tenets is Responding to change over following a plan.

 Different Agile approaches have other mechanisms that help you inspect and adapt your work results and the way you and your teamwork itself.
 For example, Scrum (the most widely adopted Agile approach) has fixed sprints and various events that enable constant inspection and adaptation.

 Making it sustainable and (somewhat) predictable

 An Agile approach like Scrum provides you with recommendations on analyzing your performance across different Sprints and how to use it to predict how much you and your team will tackle in the future.

-The critical thing to keep in mind is that you should always inspect your predictions and only take them as guidelines.
+The critical thing to keep in mind is always to inspect your predictions and only take them as guidelines.
 Agile is not about making plans for months in advance or trying to develop nifty little timeboxes that you can use indiscriminately.

 Building a Strong Team

 Agile software development has traditionally acknowledged that teams make software and revolves around supporting those teams.
 In Agile, teams are usually self-organized and own their product together instead of a group of individuals.
-They are also encouraged to be transparent about their work and to share their knowledge.
+They are also encouraged to be transparent about their work and share their knowledge.

-This can be extremely beneficial if you are not launching your e-commerce site on your own.
+This can be highly beneficial if you are not launching your e-commerce site on your own.

 If you wish to launch your e-commerce website as an Agile project, you will want to remember a few things about “managing” your team.